Thursday May 4, 2017

 Sometimes, a hacker may feed in illegal SQL statements to a text entry field so as to get access to web app content.
 If not security tested, the hackers may make use of this vulnerability to add, change or erase the data from the SQL-based database of the web app.
 While security tested, is even a single quote entered into the text field is rejected by the application, we can make sure that the app is safe.
 However, if the tester enters a quote and the app accepts it, but, shows a database error, the web app is vulnerable to SQL injection.

-It is important to make sure that the web app is not prone to cross site scripting because if the attacker enters harmful script into your web app, you may end up unknowingly helping them to deliver the script to the people online.
-Therefore, the tester must ensure that the application rejects any malicious data and if at all it accepts the data, it must not affect the backend.
+It is important to make sure that the web app is not prone to cross-site scripting because if the attacker enters harmful script into your web app, you may end up unknowingly helping them to deliver the script to the people online.
+Therefore, the tester must ensure that the application rejects any malicious data and if at all it accepts the data, it must not affect the backed.

 It is always best to test the app as a whole from a hacker’s point of view.
 Think of the different technologies used in the making of the app, different levels of access that users have to go through to log in and how the data can be obtained or stored.
 This will help you to recognize prospective weak points and see if they are vulnerable to common types of cyber-attack.

 Also, think of the different methods and scenarios a hacker will try to crack into the app.
 Do not ignore any points as the hacker may get in through the least expected path.